 Big Data

 One of the more common use cases for big data in the automotive industry is the application of advanced data analytics tools, equipping connected cars with the ability to effectively navigate.
-In addition, analyzing collected data points such as speed, direction, position, traffic signals, and pedestrian proximity enable a vehicle to easily make a decision and employ an appropriate response, further reducing the risk for human error.
+In addition, analyzing collected data points such as speed, direction, position, traffic signals, and pedestrian proximity enables a vehicle to easily make a decision and employ an appropriate response, further reducing the risk of human error.
 The next step big data will take in this industry is to enable predictive analytics thereby eliminating the risk of human error and having all the more impact on our driving behavior.

-For engineers, big data plays an important role as it allows them to design road flows according to actual traffic patterns, resulting in safer roads while also contributing to developers’ progress in fleet-learning, data-enabled features, and car data monetization.
+For engineers, big data plays an important role as it allows them to design road flows according to actual traffic patterns, resulting in safer roads while also contributing to developers’ progress in fleet learning, data-enabled features, and car data monetization.

 Augmented Reality (AR)